From April 2023 to November 2024 one or two weekend a month

 7 explain and select from, kinds and features of materials of superstructures,

-8 explain fabrication of abutments and superstructures with use of CAD/CAM technology,
+8 explain fabrication of abutments and superstructures with use of CAD/CAM

 9 explain design of superstructures that can avoid prosthodontic troubles,